golemfactory/golem-architecture/arch-snapshot/arch.md

 # Golem — current architecture
-Authors: Witold Dzięcioł, Przemysław Rekucki, Marek Dopiera,
+Authors: Witold Dzięcioł, Kamil Koczurek, Przemysław Rekucki, Marek Dopiera
-\<YOUR NAME GOES HERE\>\
-Reviewers: Maciej Maciejowski, Paweł Burgchardt\
+Reviewers: Maciej Maciejowski, Paweł Burgchardt
-Status: WIP
+Status: Review

 # About this document
 The goal of this document is to describe present Golem architecture in enough